jamesls/fakeredis/README.rst

    tests.
 If you need to share state between instances, create a FakeServer, as described above.

-2. FakeRedis is now a subclass of FakeStrictRedis, and similarly FakeStrictRedis is a subclass of StrictRedis.
+2. FakeRedis is now a subclass of Redis, and similarly FakeStrictRedis is a subclass of StrictRedis.
 Code that uses `isinstance` may behave differently.